 MAHENDRA ARTS AND SCIENCE COLLEGE adopts student-centric teaching learning, enabling students to learn at their own pace.
 The teacher acts as a facilitator who promotes self-learning, nurtures their holistic development and brings out their latent skills through participatory learning.
-Implementation of Outcome-Based-Education favours the paradigm shift in teaching methods from the conventional lecture method to latest methods of

-Andragogy and Heutagogy.

-In addition to delivery of the approved curriculum, students are motivated and encouraged to learn additional courses by opting for a specified number of value-added/ job-oriented /add-on courses from a set of around 16 interdisciplinary courses offered.
-Skill development is integrated into the framework of the curriculum by the mandatory skill-based courses.
-NCC and NSS units provide additional opportunities for students to enhance their societal concern through participation.
-The NSDC-certified B.Voc Programmes have the flexibility to enable multiple entry and exit points such as Certificate/Diploma/Advanced Diploma levels under the National Skill Qualification Framework (NSQF).
-The institution did B.Voc certificate course in 2018-19.
-The Community College provides opportunities to the learners to move directly to the employment sector in different job roles with NSDC assessment and certification or to higher education
+Implementation of Outcome Based-Education favours the paradigm shift in teaching methods from the conventional lecture method to latest methods of Andragogy and Heutagogy.
+In addition to delivery of the approved curriculum, students are motivated and encouraged to learn additional courses by opting for a specified number of value-added/ job-oriented /addon courses from a set of around 17interdisciplinary courses offered.
+Skill development is integrated into the framework of the curriculum by the mandatory skill-based courses.NCC and NSS units provide additional opportunities for students to enhance their societal concern through participation.
+Studenta are encouraged for industrial visit to promote experiential and participative learning.